CLARIAH/clariah-plus/docs/discussion_presentation.md

 **Discussion Point #6**: What do you think about the proposed forwarding mechanism?
 And about the focus on such interoperability issues in general?
 Are there other proposals at this stage?

-## Discussion
+## Discussion Points

-* **Discussion Point #1**: What aims do we prioritise in CLARIAH, with respect to workflows?
+1. What aims do we prioritise in CLARIAH, with respect to workflows?
-* **Discussion Point #2**: I advocate a bottom-up focus; focus on interoperability in the tools first and foremost, and on the workflow management side afterwards.
+2. I advocate to focus especially on this lower-level interoperability, as this is a prerequisite for integration in any higher-level workflow and will have most impact.
-* **Discussion Point #3**: What other workflow solutions are in use?
-What do we think about the existing initiatives?
+3. What other workflow solutions are in there?
+What do we think about thes?
+What does it teach us that there so many and often so domain specific?
-* **Discussion Point #4**: What does it mean to develop an infrastructure with respect to workflows?
+4. What does it mean to develop an infrastructure with respect to workflows?
 I don't think we should force any particular workflow management solution, nor set up one centralised platform.
-* **Discussion Point #5**: What tools/services need to be connected?
+5. What tools/services need to be connected?
 What use cases are there for the connections?
-* **Discussion Point #6**: What do you think about the proposed forwarding mechanism?
+6. What do you think about the proposed forwarding mechanism?
 And about the focus on such interoperability issues in general?
 Are there other proposals at this stage?